mixxxdj/manual/source/glossary.rst

      macOS (originally named "Mac OS X" until 2012 and then "OS X" until 2016) is the current Mac operating system that officially succeeded the classic Mac OS in 2001.

+   EQ
+   Equalizer
+     An equalizer allows the sound in specified frequency bands to be amplified or reduced, in order to adjust the quality and character of the sound.

+     A simple graphic equalizer consists of multiple controls for boosting or cutting bands or frequencies of sound.

+     A parametric equalizer controls more parameters of the sound than a graphic equalizer.
+It can control three aspects of each frequency: level (boost or cut), the center or primary frequency, and the bandwidth or range of each frequency.